AntonyThorpe/silvershop-bankdeposit/README.md

 ## Features
 * Provides a Bank Account tab under Settings/Shop to add your organisation's bank account number and payment messages
-* Includes bank account number & messages in emails, the order review, and during the checkout process
+* Includes bank account number & messages in emails, the order review, and a note during the checkout process
 * Localisation options available

 ## How it works
-* Utilises the 'Manual' payment method (names it "Bank Deposit")
+* Utilises the 'Manual' payment method
-* You add various includes to your templates
+* You add various includes to your templates plus customisations via language file

 ## Requirements
 * [Silvershop module (a Silverstripe module)](https://github.com/silvershop/silvershop-core)